ameztegui/111022_data_management_visualization/static/content/policies.md

 We expect each of you to behave in accordance to the principles of honesty, fairness, respect, and accountability that characterize the University community.

-- Cheating on exams or plagiarism on homework assignments, lying about an illness or absence and other forms of academic dishonesty are a breach of trust with classmates and faculty, violate the abovementioned principles and will not be tolerated.
-Such incidences will result in a 0 grade for all parties involved.

-- Use of disallowed materials during the take home exam will not be tolerated.

-**A note on sharing / reusing code:** IWe are aware that a huge volume of code is available on the web to solve any number of problems.
+**A note on sharing / reusing code:** We are aware that a huge volume of code is available on the web to solve any number of problems.
 Unless we explicitly tell you not to use something, the course's policy is that you may make use of any online resources (e.g. StackOverflow) but you must explicitly cite where you obtained any code you directly use (or use as inspiration).
-Except for the take home exams, you are welcome to discuss the problems together and ask for advice, but you may not directly send or make use of code from another student in this class.
-On the take home exams all communication with classmates is explicitly forbidden.
+Except for the exams, you are welcome to discuss the problems together and ask for advice, but you may not directly send or make use of code from another student in this class.
+On the exams, all communication with classmates will be explicitly forbidden.

 ### Diversity & Inclusiveness:

 It is our intent that students from all diverse backgrounds and perspectives be well-served by this course, that students' learning needs be addressed both in and out of class, and that the diversity that the students bring to this class be viewed as a resource, strength and benefit.
-It is my intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
-Let me know ways to improve the effectiveness of the course for you personally, or for other students or student groups.
+It is our intent to present materials and activities that are respectful of diversity: gender identity, sexuality, disability, age, socioeconomic status, ethnicity, race, nationality, religion, and culture.
+Let us know ways to improve the effectiveness of the course for you personally, or for other students or student groups.

-- If you have a name and/or set of pronouns that differ from those that appear in your official Duke records, please let me know!

-- If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with any of us If you prefer to speak with someone outside of the course, the MSc coordinator is an excellent resource.
+- If you feel like your performance in the class is being impacted by your experiences outside of class, please don't hesitate to come and talk with any of us.
+If you prefer to speak with someone outside of the course, the MSc coordinator is an excellent resource.

 - We (like many people) are still in the process of learning about diverse perspectives and identities.
 If something was said in class (by anyone) that made you feel uncomfortable, please talk to us about it.

 ### How to get help: